edwardcallow/tesco-jargon/b.md

 #### Book-stock accuracy routine
 > See [stock record check](s.md#stock-record-check).

-#### Bill of materials (BOM)
-Every new store receives an equipment package.
-The new store opening package contains stationery, materials and equipment needed to open a new store.

 #### Branch accounts reports
 Monthly budget statements showing sales, including and excluding the petrol filling station, waste, shrinkage, payroll, expenses and proft found on the information for business system.